 Get Your Daily Good News That’s Real News on Your iPhone & iPad

 Wherever the story is taken, it must feel as if it fits within the continuity of the traditional canon.
 Given most fans’ knowledge of the show, the only way Discovery’s creators can allow viewers to suspend their disbelief and accept this newest addition is if it feels right.
 That is no small task, as it is far more emotional than logical – a statement that bristles with Trek irony to be sure.

-There is also nothing worse than a prequel spending a whole season of the crew dealing with folks we have never heard of, when they should rightly be establishing their place within an important era of the Federation that has been established, but not previously expounded upon (see the Xindi arc for reference).
+There is also nothing worse than a prequel spending a whole season of the crew dealing with folks we have never heard of, when they should rightly be constituting their place within an important era of the Federation that has been established, but prior has not been greatly expounded upon (see the Xindi arc for reference).

 Fortunately, such a situation seems extremely unlikely as Chief Co-Writer Nicholas Mayer has stated previously that Discovery is a lead-up towards the events of Star Trek VI: The Undiscovered Country.
 Of course that entails Klingons, as well as interloping and intriguing from any number of the other household alpha-quadrant species.

-Discovery is Trek’s big return to the small screen and they must connect to what the audience already knows and do it damn well to begin their journey toward legitimacy.
+Discovery is Trek’s big return to the small screen, and if the show is to succeed the writers must create a connection that resonates with the audience.
+Specifically, Discovery must connect to what the audience already knows and do it damn well to begin their journey toward legitimacy.

 2 – Federation World Building